rschristopher/rschristopher.github.io/src/criticisms/scalability.md

 If Bitcoin has survived this long, it will have proven itself true.
-The world will be a vastly different place with wonders far beyond our present imagination.
+The world will be a vastly different place, with wonders far beyond our present imagination.
 However, there are some things we can know with relative certainty.
 For example, the last Satoshi
  will have been mined.
-The fixed supply is fixed with zero inflation.
+There will be zero inflation.
 What we today call "mining" will instead be a global settlement layer, where sovereigns compete in a zero sum game for transaction fees.

-And with some degree of confidence, we can predict that fiat money is gone.
+And with some degree of confidence, we can predict that fiat money is a relic of the past.
-Money will be decoupled from nation states, which, if they're still around, are far weaker and less influencial than what we see today.
+Money will be decoupled from nation states, which, if they're still around, would be far weaker and less influencial than today.

 And, the easiest prediction of all:
  Bitcoin will simply be known as *"money"*.

-Let usnnow imagine a global population of
+Let us now imagine a global population of
- 12-billion humans.
+ 12-billion humans,
-They live in relative peace, though always with the typical human dramas that define humanity.
+ living in relative peace, though always with the typical human dramas that define humanity.

 !!! danger "USD as Unit of Account"
     I've inckuded USD in the below examples;
     which is a bit funny since
-    USD is not a great measure,
-    however, these are wild speculations
+    USD is obviously not a great measure, however, these are wild speculations
     meant as a thought exercise in the mathematics of scale.